chastik/WissKI/01_Session/04U_Core-Entities.md

 Some games have contributors such as designers and composers.

-Each game is published for one or more platforms and may have a digital version available online.
+Games are released on one or more platforms and exist as physical versions.

 ### Group Work Brainstorming